Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / How to Block a Domain or Website on Windows Defender Firewall with PowerShell?
+Windows OS Hub / Windows 10 / How to Block Unwanted Websites in Windows

 Contents:

-• Blocking Websites Using the Hosts File in Windows
+• Block Websites Using the Hosts File in Windows

-• How to Block Website IP Address in Windows Defender Firewall?
+• How to Block a Website IP Address in Windows Defender Firewall

 The hosts file is used to manually assign mappings between IP addresses and DNS names.
-When resolving names, the hosts has higher priority than DNS servers specified in the network connection settings.
+When performing name resolution, the hosts file takes precedence over the DNS servers specified in the network connection settings.

-To block a specific website (for example, facebook.com), open the hosts file (with the administrator privileges) and add the strings like these to it:
+To block a specific website (for example, facebook.com), add these entries to the hosts file:

 127.0.0.1 facebook.com